Balaji-Ganesh/MERN-Blog/notes.md

 - In the login and register pages, getting the same background, even though the baackground-url's are different.

 -- Reached #MileStone1, by **grace**.

+## Tools

+- Context API: For state management, can also use other tools like Redux.
+  - **Why..??**
+  - The user information is needed in almost all the cases.
+Like..
+    - In topbar, for settings - profile picture -- user settings
+    - While viewing posts, for determining the rights
+    - for writing a new post, whether logged in or not.
+  - Can do via, updating the props.. but that's not the best practise.